 Jeremy Ghez, an Affiliate Professor of Economics and International Affairs at HEC Paris, says: “The millennial generation is looking for purpose and impact because it feels victimized by the mistakes of its elders.
 It has the strong belief that it can, and needs to do better.
 In particular, it is hard to hear that the world is at an environmental breaking point.”

 Many business schools have responded to the generation’s demand for more learning and career opportunities that pack a social impact punch.
-“We have many elements in the curriculum — a course in business and society, an online ethical dilemma game, and consultancy projects,” says Gabi Helfert, executive director of MSc programmes at the Rotterdam School of Management in the Netherlands.
+“We have many elements in the curriculum — a course in business and society, an online ethical dilemma game, and consultancy projects,” says Gabi Helfert, executive director of MSc programs at the Rotterdam School of Management in the Netherlands.

 Many students have put the experiences on their CVs, which has helped them secure out-of-the-ordinary jobs.
 Helfert says: “Students feel a drive to make a difference in the business world and to pursue their career in a responsible way.”